 Still can’t find a camping option?!

-Campendium is probably our last app we use for finding a place to sleep, but again, not a bad idea to have it downloaded!
+Campendium is probably our last app we use for finding a place to sleep, but it’s not a bad idea to have it downloaded.
 You may like it more than some of the other apps we’ve suggested!

-For those of you who are always worried about whether or not the land you’re on is okay to camp on, don’t worry we got you covered.
+For those of you who are always worried about whether or not the land you’re on is okay to camp on, don’t worry we’ve got you covered.

-The onX app is advertised as a hunting app, but if you wanted to add in some free camping in the National Forests or public land along the way, this is the best app we’ve found for clearly showing public vs private land.
+The onX app is advertised as a hunting app, but if you wanted to add in some free camping in the National Forests or public land along the way this is the best app that clearly shows public vs private land.
 It’s also a decent app for finding trails if you like hiking or riding ATV’s.

-Unless you’re planning on doing a lot of camping on public land, we probably wouldn’t recommend purchasing this.
+Unless you’re planning on doing a lot of camping on public land, we would not recommend purchasing this.
 The cost is either 29.99 per year for one state or 99.99 for all 50 states which is a bit expensive unless you’re spending an extensive amount of time in a certain state.

 Every bit of advice helps when you finally get out to being on the road.
 It can be draining and a bit daunting when you first start, but with the right tools you’ll be sure to have a great experience!

-We hope you found this article helpful and can takeaway one or two things with you for you next trip!
-If you liked this blog, make sure to subscribe to our email list and follow along with our real time adventures on all platforms @theggoldenroad.
+We hope you found this article helpful and can takeaway one or two things with you for your next trip!
+If you liked this blog make sure to subscribe to our email list and follow along with our real time adventures on all platforms @theggoldenroad.